-- (1) have completed six (6) months of continuous USM service; - (2) have completed an original probation period, if applicable; - (3) have exhausted all other types of accrued leave; and - (4) has performed at a "meets standards" or better level of performance and has not been placed on a Sick Leave certification requirement as provided in Section B.4. or been disciplined for a Sick Leave related offense during the past twelve (12) months. - b.
+- (1) have exhausted all other types of accrued leave; and - (2) have performed at a "meets standards: or better level of performance and have not been placed on a sick leave certification requirement as provided in Section B.4 or been disciplined for a sick leave related offense during the past twelve (12) months. - b.
 Advanced Sick Leave is not an entitlement.
 The granting of requests for advanced Sick Leave is at the discretion of the Office of Human Resources. - c.
-Advanced Sick Leave shall not be granted in instances where the illness, injury or disability occurred on the job, and the employee has been granted accident leave or temporary total disability benefits by the Workers' Compensation Commission.

-- d.
-Written requests for advanced Sick Leave shall be submitted to the Office of Human Resources and shall be supported by written verification by an accredited, licensed, or certified medical provider as outlined in Sections Section B.4.a. and f. - e.
-Sick Leave may be advanced at the rate of fifteen (15) working days per year of service to a maximum of sixty (60) working days in any one calendar year. - f.
+Advanced Sick Leave shall not be granted in instances where the illness, injury or disability occurred on the job, and the employee has been granted accident leave or temporary total disability benefits by the Workers' Compensation Commission. - d.
+Written requests for advanced Sick Leave shall be submitted to the Office of Human Resources and shall be supported by written verification by an accredited, licensed, or certified medical provider as outlined in Sections Section B.4.a. and f of this article. - e.
+Sick Leave may be advanced at the rate of fifteen (15) working days per year of service to a maximum of sixty (60) working days in any one calendar year, provided, however, that during the first six (6) months of service, the amount of advanced sick leave that can be authorized will be prorated based upon the employee's length of service at the time it is requested. - f.
 The use of advanced Sick Leave constitutes a debt for which payment shall be enforceable upon the employee's return to work or upon the employee's separation from employment, whichever is earlier.
 Upon return to work the minimum rate of payback for advanced Sick Leave shall be at one-half the rate that Sick Leave and annual leave is earned.
-An employee may elect to pay back advanced Sick Leave by applying any earned leave or by reimbursing the USM with cash. - g.
+An employee may elect to pay back advanced Sick Leave by applying any earned leave or by reimbursing the USM with cash.

+- g.
 Annual, sick and holiday leave earned, and personal leave credited while on advanced Sick Leave shall be applied as earned/credited. - h.
 Additional requests for advanced Sick Leave will not be granted until all previously granted advanced Sick Leave has been repaid.
 The only exception to this provision is in cases where the maximum amount of advanced Sick Leave had not been requested originally and additional advanced Sick Leave, consecutive to that already granted, is needed to cover the employee's continued absence arising from the original illness, injury or disability. - i.
-The Office of Human Resources may refer an employee who is on advanced Sick Leave as follows: - (1) The employee may be referred to a University-named certified medical provider paid for by the institution for periodic examinations to determine the nature and extent of the illness, the employee's progress toward recovery, the length of time necessary for recovery, and an estimated date of return to work. - (2) If there is a conflict between the employee's physician and the University-named physician, the provisions of Section B.3.b.(3) shall apply. - 7.
+The Office of Human Resources may refer an employee who is on advanced Sick Leave as follows: - (1) The employee may be referred to a University-named certified medical provider paid for by the institution for periodic examinations to determine the nature and extent of the illness, the employee's progress toward recovery, the length of time necessary for recovery, and an estimated date of return to work. - If there is a conflict between the employee's physician and the University-named physician, the provisions of Section B.3.b shall apply. - 6.
 Extended Sick Leave for the Employee's Own Illness - a.
-An employee who sustains a temporary, recoverable illness, injury or serious disability may request extended Sick Leave, subject to the three following conditions:
+An employee who sustains a temporary, recoverable illness, injury or serious disability or is eligible for parental leave may request extended sick leave, subject to the three following conditions: